CraterGrader/CRATER_GRADER/README.md

 - Uses a `zsh` shell for convenient command line information (e.g. Github repo status), specifically with the [powerlevel10k theme](https://github.com/romkatv/powerlevel10k).
 The theme is customized for the container as specified by the `docker/.p10k.zsh` file
 - Is initialized with vim editing customizations, located in the `docker/.vim/` directory and `docker/.vimrc` file.
 - Has [tmux](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) for multiple terminal windows (note that the visualization sometimes seems buggy, to be resolved going forward).
-- FOR GUI VISUALIZATION (e.g. Rviz, PlotJuggler, RQt, etc.)
-  - Start gui appliation in the Docker container (e.g. `ros2 run rviz2 rviz2`, `ros2 run plotjuggler plotjuggler`, etc.)
-  - Go to the following link in a browser: http://localhost:8080/vnc_auto.html
+- This setup uses VNC to visualize GUI windows generated from the Docker container (e.g. Rviz, PlotJuggler, RQt, etc.).
+Note that the VNC client must be connected before GUI windows can be generated.
+The VNC client uses [fluxbox](https://wiki.debian.org/FluxBox) for rudimentary window management.
+To do so, follow the instructions below for [GUI Visualization](#gui-visualization)

 ## Setup Instructions
 First, make sure Docker and Docker Compose are installed.